 Car insurance excess is the amount you’ll have to pay towards a claim that you make on your insurance.

-The total excess is usually comprised of ‘compulsory’ (also called ‘mandatory’) excess and ‘voluntary’ excess.
+The total excess usually comprises compulsory excess and voluntary excess.

 What’s the difference between voluntary and compulsory excess?

-- The figure is set by insurers to reflect your risk level, taking into account factors such as age, claim history, engine size and where your vehicle is kept overnight.
+- Set by insurers to reflect your risk level, taking into account factors such as age, claim history, engine size, and where your vehicle is kept overnight.

-For example, if you have a compulsory excess of £200 and a voluntary excess of £100, you’ll have to pay £300 to your insurer when you make a claim.
-If you choose a voluntary excess of £50, you’ll pay £150, but this decision may impact the cost of your policy.
+So, if you have a compulsory excess of £200 and a voluntary excess of £100, you’ll have to pay £300 to your insurer when you make a claim.
+If you choose a voluntary excess of £50, you’ll pay £250, but this decision may impact the cost of your policy.

 Is the excess the same for every driver on a policy?

-The voluntary excess is the same amount for all named drivers on a policy with Adrian Flux.
+The voluntary excess is the same amount for all named drivers on a policy.
 In other words, when you add additional drivers to your policy, the voluntary excess will be the same for each driver.

 Compulsory excess can vary from driver to driver.
 Some policies include an additional compulsory excess for drivers they consider higher risk.
 For example, drivers under 25 years old will have a higher compulsory excess than their parents for the same vehicle as young drivers are seen as a higher risk and usually don’t have as much experience on the road.